MichaelTMiyoshi/ProgrammingProjects/README.md

 [See the rubric](https://github.com/MichaelTMiyoshi/ProgrammingProjects/blob/main/Rubric-ProgrammingProjects.md)

 The [Excel file rubric](https://github.com/MichaelTMiyoshi/ProgrammingProjects/blob/main/Rubric-ProgrammingProject.xlsx) can be downloaded and used as a self-evaluation tool.
 It is more detailed than the rubric page.
 You may download it and use it as a self-check and self-evaluation of your project.
 Fill it out, print it, staple it to the front of your printed code, and turn it in.

-It probably needs a bit of modification for projects that are not for introductory or AP CS.
-The Game and App Development class uses a different evaluation tool anyway.
+The Game and App Development class uses a different evaluation tool.
 (It and some example write-ups can be [found here](https://github.com/MichaelTMiyoshi/LearningWithMiyoshi/tree/main/_CommonDocuments).)

 ### The Possible and Required Projects List